Geofence Advertising Platforms: Costs, Capabilities, and CPVD as the Alternative

 Five names recur on almost every local-services agency's geofence shortlist.
 We name them so the reader can verify pricing and capability claims directly with each vendor.

-• StackAdapt.
+StackAdapt.
 Multi-channel programmatic DSP with display, native, video, CTV, audio, DOOH, and in-game inventory.
 Self-serve, popular with mid-market agencies.
 Typical fee structure is roughly 15% of media spend or a CPM markup, with no published universal minimum on standard campaigns.
-Specialized inventory (a recently leaked deck described $50K minimums with $15–$60 CPMs for ChatGPT-surface placements) prices separately.
+Specialized inventory (a recently leaked deck described $50K minimums with $15-$60 CPMs for ChatGPT-surface placements) prices separately.

-• The Trade Desk.
+The Trade Desk.
 The largest independent DSP and a public company (NASDAQ: TTD).
 Reported FY2025 revenue around $2.9B.
-Platform fees are negotiated, typically estimated at 15–20% of media spend before data costs.
-Minimums are large — agency-reported ranges run $100K–$1M per quarter and $300K–$1M per month for direct-seat advertisers, which is why most local service businesses access TTD only through reseller agencies.
+Platform fees are negotiated, typically estimated at 15-20% of media spend before data costs.
+Minimums are large: agency-reported ranges run $100K-$1M per quarter and $300K-$1M per month for direct-seat advertisers, which is why most local service businesses access TTD only through reseller agencies.

-• Simpli.fi.
-Pioneered addressable geofencing — converting up to a million street addresses into address-shaped polygons (sourced from plat-line data and public land surveys) and serving mobile, video, and CTV ads to devices inside those shapes.
-Direct-platform access typically requires a $10K–$20K/month minimum; CPMs start around $5 for static and run $15–$25 for video.
+Simpli.fi.
+Pioneered addressable geofencing by converting up to a million street addresses into address-shaped polygons (sourced from plat-line data and public land surveys) and serving mobile, video, and CTV ads to devices inside those shapes.
+Direct-platform access typically requires a $10K-$20K/month minimum; CPMs start around $5 for static and run $15-$25 for video.
 Resellers (e.g., Qujam) provide lower-floor access at $9 banner CPM.

-• GroundTruth.
-Location-based ads platform that pioneered cost-per-visit (CPV) pricing — advertisers can pay only when GroundTruth attributes a measurable in-store visit.
+GroundTruth.
+Location-based ads platform that pioneered cost-per-visit (CPV) pricing: advertisers can pay only when GroundTruth attributes a measurable in-store visit.
 No IO contract or minimum spend on the self-serve Ads Manager.
 Recently expanded into programmatic DOOH via Place Exchange with foot-traffic attribution.
-CPV pricing varies by industry — fast-food visits clear cheaper than premium-grocery visits.
+CPV pricing varies by industry; fast-food visits clear cheaper than premium-grocery visits.

-• Foursquare (Pinpoint).
+Foursquare (Pinpoint).
 Location-intelligence company that turned its 105M+ places dataset and 150M+ unique-user reach into a place-based ad targeting platform (Pinpoint).
 Off-the-shelf access to 1,500+ location-behavior segments and 800+ purchase-based segments through major DSPs.
 Public pricing is not disclosed; access is sales-led for enterprise and self-serve segments are available through partner DSPs.

 Cost structure: CPM, minimums, and the agency layer